Daniel-Grounin/ZeusVision_Demo/README.md

 We welcome contributions from the community.
 Whether it's improving the code, adding new features, or expanding our dataset, your input is invaluable.
 Please see our `CONTRIBUTING.md` for guidelines on how to make a contribution.

-## License

-ZeusVision is released under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments

 Our project benefits from the work and research conducted in the fields of computer vision and drone technology.
-We extend our gratitude to the creators of the YOLO algorithm and the developers behind the VisDrone and YOLODrone projects for their pioneering efforts.
+We extend our gratitude to the creators of the YOLO algorithm and the developers.